Jebuhdah/helloworld/README.md

 """
 helloworld.py

-A program to say hello
+A program to say helloworld
 """

 if __name__ == '__main__':
-    print('Hello, Git world!')
+    print('Helloworld!')